The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

-Hubble was well-aware of that interpretation, but didn’t commit to it.
-On the change-driver model, however, this—Hubble’s personal convictions—isn’t decisive for a synthetic discovery.
-To be sure, Hubble’s work, as an observational finding, had a huge influence on the acceptance of an expanding universe in virtue of Lemaître’s interpretation.
-On its own, it was an impactful empirical-material discovery—not a synthetic one: as a phenomenological law it didn’t per se link the notion of an expanding universe and observational phenomena.
-Hubble may, to some extent, be credited with a negative synthetic discovery, however: the impactful insistence on the underdetermination of the expanding universe interpretation of the linear redshift-distance relation.
+Hubble was well aware of that interpretation, but didn’t commit to it.
+To be sure, Hubble’s work, as an observational finding, had a huge influence on the acceptance of an expanding universe by virtue of Lemaître’s interpretation.
+On its own, it was an empirical-physical discovery, not a synthetic one: qua phenomenological law it didn’t link the notion of an expanding universe and observational phenomena.
+Hubble may, to some extent, be credited with a negative synthetic discovery: the \emph{underdetermination} of the expanding universe interpretation of the linear redshift-distance relation.

-The importance of this negative discovery—perhaps even a matter of intellectual honesty—for the status of cosmology as an empirical science can’t be overstated.
+The importance of this negative discovery for the status of cosmology as an empirical science can’t be overstated.
 Still in 1963, “there (were) only 2.5 facts in cosmology” (Longair, 1993, p.160): the darkness of the night sky (peripheral to developments in cosmology at issue here), Hubble’s empirical redshift-distance law, and the half-fact, in the twilight since the first reliable source counts in the mid-1950s, “a matter of considerable controversy” (ibid.), concerning the universe’s evolution, i.e. the idea that ``the contents of the universe have probably changed as the universe grows older” (ibid.).
-Within a few years, cosmology multiplied the number of facts it could confidently point to.
-Important tests were invented and performed that confirmed the model of an expanding universe (see e.g. Longair, 2019).
-These developments in turn amount to (positive) synthetic discoveries.
+Within a few years, cosmology multiplied the number of facts.
+Important tests were performed, confirming the model of an expanding universe (see e.g. Longair, 2019).